OwMySocks/Getting_and_Cleaning_Data/README.md

 The steps taken to create the tidy data are as follows:

-- The raw data were read into multiple tables in R
+- The raw data from UCI HAR Dataset were read into R
 - Names of the columns in X\_train.txt and X\_test.txt were changed to match features.txt
 - subject\_test, X\_test, and y\_test were collated together to form a large table, the first two columns were changed to descriptive titles, and the same was done for the anagolous train files
-- The train and test files from the last step were combined to form one table
+- The train and test files from the last step were merged
 - The feature columns that were not means or standard deviations were removed.
-Note- I retained all features that had the word "mean" in them, as the wording of the project prompt was vague enough to create doubt, and in general practice I would rather err on having too much data when the request is unclear.
+I retained all features that had the word "mean" in them, as the wording of the project prompt was vague enough to create doubt, and in general practice I would rather err on having too much data when the request is unclear.
 - The activity labels were brought in and replaced the numeric activity ID
 - The remaining signal measurement (feature) names were replaced by slightly more readable names- the system I used is explained below in the "Signal Measurement" variable description
 - The averages of each signal measurement for each activity and subject were found
-- The resulting wide-form 180x88 data table was melted into a narrow form of the same information by creating a column for "Signal_Measurement" that uses the signal measurement names as a factor with a seperate column for the value of each averaged signal measurement/activity/subject.
+- The resulting wide form 180x88 data table was melted into a narrow form of the same information by creating a column for "Signal_Measurement" that uses the signal measurement names as a factor with a seperate column for the value of each averaged signal measurement/activity/subject.
 This was done to cut down on the number of columns in the final dataset, but is equivelent to the 180x88 form and both are considered tidy.

+More information on the variables and some details are found in Codebook.md.